mendrugory/blog/content/post/timeout-from-docker-container.md

 $ sudo systemctl restart docker
 ```

-Now your containers will properly work.
+Now, your containers will properly work.

 Why does [Genesis Cloud](https://www.genesiscloud.com/) configure `mtu` to 1450 in their ubuntu instances?
 That's a question for them ☺️.